Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec05.md

    where $$z_t \sim \mathcal N(0, I)$$.
 When $$\epsilon \to 0$$, and $$t \to \infty$$, we have $$\hat x_t \sim p_\theta$$

+## Sampling from Noise

-## Diffusion Models
+### Diffusion Models

-The inuition for these models builds from our previous approach.
+The intuition for these models builds from our previous approach.
 It is hard to map pure noise to $$x \sim N(0, I)$$ to structured data, but it is very easy to do the opposite.
-To readers familiar with autoregressive models, where we remove one pixel of information at a time, this is much more generalized.
+To readers familiar with autoregressive models, where we remove one pixel of information at a time, diffusion models  generalise this notion further.
+Diffusion models have two steps in training -

 The forward process in these models involves adding noise to the image $$x_0$$ over many time steps.
 At time $$t$$, we add noise $$\epsilon_t$$ to obtain $$x_{t + 1}$$ from $$x_{t}$$.
 The noise addition is modeled with respect to the following equation